et-codes/songvote/README.md

 ## TODO

 - Add logging to server errors and successes
-- Allow for undoing a vote or a veto?
-(TBD)
+- Start making a UI